Friday, September 24, 2010

 *Much of the stuff in Kev and Kirb’s apartment were the actual possessions of screenwriter Carl Kurlander

 Kevin is playing bongos to Aretha’s “Respect” – a famous but phony scene.
 First off, has anyone ever dressed up in fedora and sunglasses and played bongos whilst air-banding?
 More accurate scene: totally naked with hair-brush mike or tennis-racket guitar, smelly Afro wig left over from last year’s Halloween party, dong flailing like an upside-down bobble head.
-It would make sense that Kevin would enjoy old 60s soul records – didn’t we all want some blackness the rub off on us for our “street cred”?
-(I remember air-banding to some pretty odd shit, like Box Scaggs’ “Lido Shuffle.”
-I know, I know, you don’t even have to say it…) Kevin seems embarrassed when Kirbo bursts in fresh from work, propping his motocross bike upside down on the wall hanger -- almost as if he’s been caught masturbating, which almost certainly would have happened in about 10 minutes had Kirbo not come home (there looks to be a box of Kleenex on the table by Kev’s wine glass).
-When I was caught airbanding, it always had that effect, embarrassment and a lame attempt to cover it up, as Kevin does when he asks his roomie: “Quick, what’s the meaning of life?”
+It would make sense that Kevin would enjoy old '60s soul records – didn’t we all want some blackness the rub off on us for our “street cred”?
+(I remember air-banding to some pretty odd shit, like Boz Scaggs’ “Lido Shuffle.”)
+Kevin seems embarrassed when Kirbo bursts in fresh from work, propping his motocross bike upside down on the wall hanger -- almost as if he’s been caught masturbating, which almost certainly would have happened in about 10 minutes had Kirbo not come home (there looks to be a box of Kleenex on the table by Kev’s wine glass).
+When I was caught airbanding by my roomie, it always had that effect, embarrassment and a lame attempt to cover it up, as Kevin does when he asks: “Quick, what’s the meaning of life?”
 Kirbo repeats: “Dale Biberman” to him for the second time (the first was in the bar) and Kevin is finally discomfited enough to ask what the fuck he is talking about, if not in those words.

 The Most Dangerous Man Alive: Kirby Keager